martinez099/healthcheck/README.md

 - Checks may or may not have parameter maps, i.e. JSON files with parameters.

 ## Prerequisites
+- A POSIX compatible operating system.
 - Python 3, no dependencies are required.

+## Configure
+- Fill in the `config.ini` file with the following configuration data:
+  - SSH access to all nodes of the Redis Enterprise cluster.
   - HTTP access to the REST-API of a Redis Enterprise cluster.
-- SSH access to all nodes of the Redis Enterprise cluster.

-## Configure
-- Fill in the `config.ini` in the main directory.
 - Alternatively you can pass a different configuration filename with `-cfg <CONFIG>`.
+- Don't forget to make `hc` executable, e.g. `chmod u+x hc`.

 ## Run
-- To see all available checks, run `healthcheck.py -l`.
+- To see all available checks, run `./hc -l`.
-- Choose a check suite, run `healthcheck.py -s <SUITE>`, e.g.
+- Choose a check suite, run `./hc -s <SUITE>`, e.g.
-  - run `healthcheck.py -s node` for node checks.
+  - run `./hc -s node` for node checks.
-- If a suite requires a parameter map, run `healthcheck.py -s <SUITE> -p <PARAMS>`, e.g.
+- If a suite requires a parameter map, run `./hc -s <SUITE> -p <PARAMS>`, e.g.
-  - run `healthcheck.py -s cluster -p reco` for cluster checks with `recommended` HW requriments.
+  - run `./hc -s cluster -p reco` for cluster checks with `recommended` HW requriments.
-  - run `healthcheck.py -s cluster -p mini` for cluster checks with `minimum` HW requirements.
+  - run `./hc -s database -p 1` for database checks with parameters given in `config1.json`.
-  - run `healthcheck.py -s database -p 1` for database checks with parameters given in `config1.json`.
+  - run `./hc -s database -p config.json` same checks with parameters given in `config.json` from the current directory.
-- Alternatively run a single check with `healtchcheck.py -c <CHECK>`, e.g.
+- Alternatively run a single check with `./hc -c <CHECK>`, e.g.
-  - run `healthcheck.py -c link` to get the network link between the nodes.
+  - run `./hc -c link` to get the network link between the nodes.
-- For a quick help, run `healthcheck.py -h`.
+- For a quick help, run `./hc -h`.

 ## Result
 Each check has a result which is indicated by: